cloudmesh/technologies/chapters/tech/disco.md

 data is too large to be both stored and analyzed on a single machine.
 While super-computers are one way around needing such a program, cheaper implementations, using existing hardware and smaller storage clusters is viable and valuable.
-Time will tell whether Disco will be a valuable competitor for a Hadoop Distributed File System.